 By Jan Marini

-Most people don’t realize that approximately 90–95 percent of what we perceive as inevitable aging is caused by sun exposure.
+Most people don’t realise that approximately 90–95 percent of what we perceive as inevitable ageing is caused by sun exposure.
 Sunscreen is the most effective skin care product that prevents the outward signs of aging.
 As the occurrence of dangerous skin cancers continues to rise, there is overwhelming data that supports consistent sunscreen use.

 Following are the 11 reasons why you should protect yourself from the harmful effects of the sun.
 Remember, achieving a youthful appearance is as easy as, well, sunscreen!

 When you look in the mirror at those first fine lines, coarsening texture, sallow tones and uneven pigmentation, you may think they are unavoidable.
 Not so!
 As much as 90–95 percent of what we consider “inevitable aging” is actually sun damage.
 Most of this damage occurs before the age of 10, and at least 80 percent of it takes place before the age of 18.
 However, it can take up to 30 years for this damage to finally become evident.

 Although wrinkled, sun damaged skin is cosmetically undesirable, the outer damage is also representative of the decreased normal functions of the skin.
 These include the inability to retain water, compromised immune function, increased sensitivity, reduction of active sweat glands, delayed healing, and changes in pigment cells, just to name a few.